 - Click anywhere in the worksheet to create the button.
 Excel automatically enters into Design mode.

 - Right-click on the button and select Properties from the shortcut menu.
-In the properties window, change caption from “CommandButton1” to “OK”.
+In the properties window, change the caption from “CommandButton1” to “OK”.

 - Double-click the button.
 The VB Editor window is activated, and an empty Sub procedure is created.